-Where the Agency receives funds from a government entity other than the federal government (pass-through), the funds are accumulated based upon the Catalog of Federal Domestic Assistance (CFDA) number advised by the pass-through grantor.
+Where the Agency receives funds from a government entity other than the federal government (pass-through), the funds are accumulated based upon the Assistance Listing number (ALN) advised by the pass-through grantor.

-Identifying numbers, other than CFDA numbers, which may be assigned by pass-through grantors, are not maintained in the Agency's financial management system.
+Identifying numbers, other than Assistance Listing numbers, which may be assigned by pass-through grantors, are not maintained in the Agency's financial management system.